 Buying a car

-Buying a car is likely to be the first major purchase you make, most likely giving your first taste of real freedom.
-As car prices continue to become more attractive and the range of cars on offer increase, temptation can be high — but there’s also a lot more to take into account when buying a car besides its make and model.
+Buying a car is a common first major purchase, giving you a first taste of real freedom.
+As car prices continue to become more attractive and the range of cars on offer increase, temptation can be high.
+But there’s also a lot more to take into account when buying a car besides its make and model.

-A great way to begin is by setting a budget with a maximum price you can afford — that not only includes the purchase price of the car but also all of the extras and on-road costs involved with car ownership.
+A great way to begin is by setting a budget with a maximum price you can afford.
+One that not only includes the purchase price but also the extras and on-road costs involved with car ownership.
+There are many options that can help ease the financial stress of purchasing a vehicle – research how car finance might be able to help you.

 For example, while it’s common to include the costs for petrol, registration and a regular service into your budget when planning to buy a car, it’s also a common rookie mistake to have minimal cash left in your budget for reasonable car insurance.